dariusk/NaNoGenMo-2014/README.md

 _Please try to respect copyright._ I'm not going to police it, as ultimately it's on your head if you want to just copy/paste a Stephen King novel or whatever, but the most useful/interesting implementations are going to be ones that don't engender lawsuits.

-This activity ends at 12:01am GMT Dec 1st.
+This activity starts at 12:01am GMT on Nov 1st and ends at 12:01am GMT Dec 1st.

 ## How to Participate